amiteshhh/generator-ng-feature/README.md

 │   └── about.html

 ```
+`yo ng-section about --skip-add`
+It will create the above directory but neither script reference will be added to `index.html` nor the dependency of `about` module will be injected to `index.module.js` file.

 ## Providing relative path argument

-It could be annoying if each time you have to `cd` to parent directory and then invoke it to appropriately place the created folder.
-The way out is passing second argument.

-`yo ng-section about www/app`
+`yo ng-section about common` or `yo ng-section app.about common`
-It will create _about_ folder in the path `root > www > app`
+It will create _about_ folder in the path `root > www > common`

+`yo ng-section somemodule my/nested/folder`
+It will create _somemodule_ folder in the path `root > www > my > nested > folder`

+>Plugin will automaticall create non-existent directory.

-## File Content
+## Generated File Content
 Refer `example` [folder](https://github.com/amiteshhh/generator-ng-section/tree/master/example) of this repository.

-## Future Enhancement

-* Adding reference of created files to index.html
-* Adding module dependency of created module in the app module.
-* support for configuring the path for index file, main angular module app file and relative path for project.
+## Request New Feature
+Need new features?
+Please create a feature request on Github.

 ## License